The other day, a blogger in one of my Facebook groups asked an alarming question.

 I use Siteground because of its brand reputation, as well as its superb customer service.
 I tried out their customer service before purchasing a plan just to see if it indeed was as good as everyone was saying, and within a few seconds of sending my query, someone from their team was already assisting me.

-While Siteground’s pricing may not be ideal for everyone (there are other hosting providers out there with a cheaper monthly rate), I don’t mind paying extra for the trust & customer service.
+While Siteground’s pricing may not be cheapest (there are other hosting providers out there with a cheaper monthly rate), I don’t mind paying extra for the trust & customer service.

 Also, when you purchase a Siteground hosting plan, there is an easy way to install the WordPress software.

 It only takes a few minutes to install WordPress.
-I get more in-depth with setting up a self-hosted WordPress blog in my how to start a creative business with a blog course.
+I get more in-depth with setting up a self-hosted WordPress blog in my how to start a money-making blog course as well as being able to set-up your blog strategically.

 So if you’re curious to know about what it’s like having a self-hosted WordPress blog and the benefits of it, let’s dive in.